-In a sense, God will meet you anywhere... at the pool hall or at the picnic table... in the boardroom or at the boardwalk... in the bakery or in the factory... but wherever it is that God meets you He always brings you back to one place - the beginning place - the altar.
+In a sense, God will meet you anywhere... at the swimming pool or the pool hall... in the boardroom or at the boardwalk... in the bakery or in the factory... but wherever it is that God meets you He always brings you back to one place - the beginning place - the altar.